TRIQS/triqs/doc/applications.rst

 *Homepage:* `<https://triqs.github.io/cthyb/>`_

-**DFT tools**
+**DFTTools**
 -------------

-DFT tools provides an interface to DFT packages such as Wien2k for LDA+DMFT calculation.
-It allows you to turn band-structure calculations obtained from the Wien2k package to inputs to full-fledged LDA+DMFT calculations in a few lines!
+DFTTools provides an interface to DFT packages such as Wien2k and VASP for DFT+DMFT calculation.
+It allows you to turn band-structure calculations obtained to inputs to full-fledged DFT+DMFT calculations in a few lines.

 *Homepage:* `<https://triqs.github.io/dft_tools/>`_